RexxLA/rexx-repository/ARB/standards/work-in-progress/document/instructions.md

 Name = #Instance(call, taken constant)
 ```

-The name is used to invoke a routine, see nnn.
+The name is used to invoke a routine, see <!--TODO-->nnn.
 If that routine does not return a result the RESULT and
 .RESULT variables become uninitialized:

 ```rexx <!--callvardrop.rexx-->